awsdocs/nice-dcv-admin-guide/doc_source/enable-stylus.md

    $ sudo DISPLAY=:0 xinput
    ```

-   The DCV stylus pen, DCV stylus eraser, and DCV ttouchscreen should appear in the command output\.
+   The DCV stylus pen, DCV stylus eraser, and DCV touchscreen should appear in the command output\.
 The following is example output\.

    ```
    | Virtual core pointer                          id=2    [master pointer  (3)]